Procreation is immoral. Arguments below.

 - The worst adapted, especially those mentally weak, are much worse suited to life and have to struggle much harder, especially if their social environment is primitive.

 - I believe that I only have the right to decide for myself, and the decision to create a new human being is the decision made for him.
-Nobody has never asked to be born and life is not a gift for everybody.
+Nobody has never asked to be born and life is not a gift for everyone.
 I personally perceive it as a challenge, that was imposed on me.

 - I impose myself upon my newborn child’s life in all its aspects in the most important years of its life.
 My child doesn’t choose me, it can’t.